JakubPolanowski/My_UMass_IT_Articles/README.md

 # My Articles

-Simply a list of articles/blog posts I have written so far.
+Simply a list of articles/blog posts I have written while working for UMass IT User Services (back when User Services still ran a technology blog - since abandoned by the deparment).

 ## UMASS Techbytes